Zookeeper and Animal Trainer

 What might be the special feeding requirements of the fairy penguins in a zoo environment?

-Asked by jade almost 12 years ago
+Asked by jade about 12 years ago

 Excellent question, Jade, and so sorry for the delay in answering!